el-meyer/airship/README.md

 devtools::install_github("el-meyer/airship")
 ```

 In some instances, the installation may fail and error with an uninformative "lazy-loading" error.
 Installing [Rtools](https://cran.r-project.org/bin/windows/Rtools/) may solve the problem.
 This is particularly true when running Windows on a VM on an ARM based machine.
+We have included a troubleshooting guide [here](https://el-meyer.github.io/airship/articles/IntegrationFACTS.html#troubleshooting).

 ## Documentation